rlmv/doc-trips/DESIGN.md

     - find. search for trippees given many criteria. perhaps using a package like https://github.com/esistgut/django-simple-search

 * leaders
-    - table of all leader applications, accepted/waitlisted, assignments, grade, and links to change all these. able to sort by grade, gender. should bubble unassigned leaders and leaders with no status.
+    - Table of all leader applications, accepted/waitlisted, assignments, grade, and links to change all these.
+Able to sort by grade, gender. should bubble unassigned leaders and leaders with no status.
+Able to change status of application.
-    - links to view leaders sorted by trip
+    - Table of leaders sorted by section/trip
     - blitzlists. many.
-    - graders. list of graders. need a way to grant grading permissions to graders. use dnd interface.
+    - graders. list of graders, and a portal to grant Users grader permissions.
+Use dnd interface.
-    - grades. feeds leader applications to users with grader permissions. same grader should not get same app twice. should filter out 'deprecated' apps.
+    - grades. feeds leader applications to users with grader permissions. same grader should not get same app twice. should filter out 'deprecated' applications.

 * trips
     - landing page w/ table of all trip templates and existence on section. links to scheduled trips.